preesm/preesm.github.io/_tutos/02-parasobel.md

 3. Copy/Paste the "Core0" processing element 3 times.
 Name the new cores "Core1" to "Core3".
 4. Using the "undirectedDataLink" from the Palette, add connections between the "shared\_mem" and the 3 new cores.
 Name all ports "shared\_mem".

 You can use these steps to add any number of processing elements to your architecture to best reflect the number of core of your CPU.
-Note that a thread will be generated for each core of the architecture model where some actors are mapped.
+Note that one thread will be generated per core of the architecture model where some actors are mapped.

 ### Generation of a multicore schedule